AX Summit 2016 was my very first AXUG Summit experience – AND – it was my very first time speaking in front of a large crowd. It was EXHILARATING!

 Automating bank reconciliation

-Before you go out and purchase external software, consider the Microsoft Dynamics AX Advanced Bank Reconciliation.
+Before you go out and purchase external software, consider Dynamics 365 for Finance and Operations.
 This option allows you to import your bank statement and using matching rules automatically reconcile your bank statement.
 No more clicking line by line, no more repetitive motion injuries…haha.
 With Advance Bank Reconciliation, once you have completed the setup all you need to do is import your statement and select “reconcile upon import.”
 TA DA!!
 When you open your bank reconciliation worksheet you will find those transactions that have matched the Matching rules are marked for reconciliation.
 What remains may be simple manual matching.

 How simple is that?!?!
 Save yourself some time and automate your bank statement reconciliation.